HPP in an iFrame

 Custom payment methods

 Adyen offers an option to display custom payment methods on the HPP.
 This functionality requires additional configuration on Adyen's end.
-To enable it, contact the Support Team.
+To enable it, contact our Support Team

 The name of a custom payment method always starts with c_.
 For example, c_invoice.